 For tax purposes, all of the following are considered to be inventory:

-Finished goods –
+finished goods –

 In general, your inventory includes the finished products you have for sale on your shelf.